TracedInPurple/TracedInPurple/README.md

 # 💫 About Me:
-⟐ Currently working on a large Project for Work/Apprenticeship. <br>🞠 Active Co-Owner and Developer of FNF: Mob Mod.<br>🞛 I’m I got no idea what I'm doing in Life.<br>🟂 Rebuilding my knowledge in HTML, CSS and JS again.<br>♦ Basic understanding of Haxe (including Flixel)<br>
+⟐ Currently working on a large Project for Work/Apprenticeship. <br>🞠 Active Co-Owner and Developer of FNF: Mob Mod.<br>🞛 I’m I got no idea what I'm doing in Life.<br>♦ Basic understanding of Haxe (including Flixel)<br>

 ## 🌐 Socials: